-Ex-envoy denied Trump linked Ukraine meeting to push for investigations, transcripts show
+Envoy testimony reflects mixed picture on ‘quid pro quo,’ concerns over Giuliani role

 When Volker testified last month, Republicans said his testimony did not comport with what they called “Democrats’ impeachment narrative.”

-Meanwhile two witnesses were scheduled to give depositions on Tuesday, but didn’t show up to the House Intelligence Committee.
+Meanwhile, two witnesses were scheduled to give depositions on Tuesday, but didn’t show up to the House Intelligence Committee.
 They are Michael Duffey, an associate director for National Security Programs at the office of Management and Budget, and Wells Griffith, director of international energy and environment at the National Security Council.

-Fox News’ Gillian Turner and Gregg Re contributed to this report.
+Fox News’ Gillian Turner, Guerin Hays, Tyler Olson and Gregg Re contributed to this report.